ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/custom-default-backend.md

 #### Not use platform-level error page

-Some teams want application's to serve all error's.
-It is possible as there is a [hack/fix][[fix-from-nginx-ingress]] from Nginx-Ingress to cancel out the [global-custom-http-errors][cp-config-custom-http-errors] set to serve cloud platforms custom error page from default backend at ingress controller, by adding the Ingress annotation and setting an error not used in [global-custom-http-errors][cp-config-custom-http-errors].
+Some teams want application's to serve all errors.
+It is possible as there is a [fix][fix-from-nginx-ingress] from Nginx-Ingress to cancel out the [global-custom-http-errors][cp-config-custom-http-errors] set to serve cloud platforms custom error page from default backend at ingress controller, by adding the Ingress annotation and setting an error not used in [global-custom-http-errors][cp-config-custom-http-errors].

+If you have [custom-default-backend][customized-default-backend] set up in your namespace.
+Adding the Ingress annotation and setting an unused status code will serve custom error page from namespace default-backend service, when the service in the Ingress rule does not have active endpoints.

 Example Ingress file to set `custom-http-errors: "418"` as annotation, which is not used at [global-custom-http-errors][cp-config-custom-http-errors]: